 Via Ettore Rolli 29 (Trastevere)

-Located a short distance from Stazione Trastevere, C’è Pasta…e Pasta (translation: “there’s pasta…and pasta”) serves delicious kosher meals to eat in or take away.
+Located a short distance from Stazione Trastevere (and at the edge of the Porta Portese flea market), C’è Pasta…e Pasta (translation: “there’s pasta…and pasta”) serves delicious kosher meals to eat in or take away.
 Order at the counter and don’t miss Roman Jewish classics like filetti di baccalà (battered fried cod), aliciotti con l’indivia, and concia (marinated zucchini).

 Via degli Specchi 6 (Centro Storico)

-Open all day and late into the evening, this pub is perfect for a quick plate of potato croquettes and a craft beer flight.
+This pub is perfect for a quick plate of potato croquettes and a craft beer flight.
+They serve burgers and lots of other food, too, but it’s not that great.

 Janta Fast Food